anastazijaverovic/Machine_Learning_Algorithms_R/README.md

 # Machine_Learning_exercises

-Repository containing exercises on Machine Learning algorithms.
-Organised into parts and programmed in R.
+This is repository made to dive into Machine Learning.
+After going through theoretical definitions of algorithms, every algorithm is implemented using R and then changed in order to make a coding template.
+Repository contains extensive exercises on Machine Learning algorithms.
+Organised into logical parts and programmed in R.

-Organised the whole project into 10 parts - in order to understand every aspect of Machine Learning.
+The whole project is organised into 10 parts - in order to understand every aspect of Machine Learning:

-Part 1 - Data Preprocessing,
+Part 1 - Data Preprocessing (+ made a template to use in all the other steps of ML),

 Part 2 - Regression (Simple Linear Regression, Multiple Linear Regression, Polynomial Regression, SVR, Decision Tree Regression, Random Forest Regression),